-Students who graduate from Mid-America and want to return within one calendar year of graduation must complete an Application for Readmission and submit a letter of explanation describing their activities since graduation.
+Students who graduate from Mid-America and want to return after one calendar year of graduation must complete an application for readmission along with all required elements.
 A non-refundable readmission fee of \$35.00 must be included with the application.